Compare conversational AI and generative AI by purpose, intent, and use cases. Learn the key differences and how they complement each other.

 These models are built on foundation models, which the U.S. government's Executive Order 14110 defines as models trained on broad data, generally using self-supervision, that can be adapted across a wide range of tasks.
 Large language models handle text and code; diffusion models handle images and audio.
 Large language models are a subset of foundation models focused specifically on language, while other foundation models cover vision and multimodal tasks.

-Familiar examples include ChatGPT, Claude, and Gemini for text, and Midjourney for images, alongside a growing set of code assistants.
+Familiar examples of generative AI include ChatGPT, Claude, and Gemini for text, and Midjourney for images, alongside a growing set of code assistants.
 The defining trait is generation.
 A generative model does not, on its own, hold a conversation or take turns.
-It maps an input prompt to an output, and it operates without autonomous goals.
+It maps an input prompt to an output, operating without autonomous goals.

 Conversational AI exists to interact.
 It is multi-turn by design, it manages context and turn-taking, and its training emphasizes understanding language and intent.
 Generative AI exists to create.
 It is usually prompt-to-output rather than a sustained exchange, and its training emphasizes learning patterns well enough to produce convincing new content.